protozis/LBM_CYMB/README.md

 		0: 127449.000000kg/s^2 0.000000kg/s 1225.000000kg 1.623380Hz 0.615999s
 		1: 127449.000000kg/s^2 0.000000kg/s 1225.000000kg 1.623380Hz 0.615999s
 ```
+**The prefix `*` indecate that this value is selected by user in a configuration file**, and the rest are calculated accordingly.
 `[Selected device]`,`[Workgroup info]` and `[Kernel info]` sections describe the computing environments adapted by OpenCL program, we will discuss them later.
 For now we wnat to focus on `[Parameters]`, which connect this Lattice space simulation into a real-world model.

 Ok, let's take a look at the most fundamental connection: units.